 Once epoxy is mixed and poured, the outcome is fairly final.
 There isn’t a lot you can do to “fix epoxy mistakes.”
 Instead, all you can really do is prevent them from happening by being careful not to make any mistakes in the early stages of the process.

 Let’s start with the most costly mistake there is when working with epoxy resin- not properly measuring your epoxy.
 Always reference the coverage calculator on our website- enter the specs of your project to get the most accurate result.
 It’s better to have an accurate measurement so that way you don’t waste any of your resin.
 Also, your project likely won’t cure properly if your measurements are off.
-If you pour too much of one part or too little of the other, you'll end up with an unworkable mixture.
+If you overdo one part of your resin pour and pour too little of the other, you'll end up with an unworkable mixture.

 Here’s another mistake- overheating your piece.
 Be mindful of this with ALL resins, but especially with table top epoxy.
 If you overhear your epoxy, this is a mistake that is practically impossible to fix.